Apply for grants

 The Board of Directors may grant special power of attorney to legally bind the Foundation in specific matters.

-The Board of Directors may (i) appoint one Chief Executive Officer and up to three additional executives and/or (ii) set up a Secretariat to be headed by one or more secretaries to the Foundation to participate in the day-to-day administration of the Foundation.
+The Board of Directors may appoint a Chief Executive Officer and up to three additional registered officers to manage the day-to-day operations of the Foundation.

 The financial year of the Foundation shall be the calendar year.

-The Annual Report of the Foundation shall be audited by a state-authorized public accountant elected by the Board of Directors in accordance with relevant statutory rules.
+The Annual Report of the Foundation shall be prepared in accordance with applicable legislation.
+The Foundation’s Annual Report shall be audited by a state-authorized public accountant elected by the Board of Directors for a one-year term at the Annual Report Meeting.
+Re-election may take place.

 In addition to the requirements laid down in legislation, dissolution of the Foundation or any change in its objects as set out in Article 2 of these Articles of Association shall require the unanimous decision of the Board of Directors.